Compilation of algorithm-specific graph states for quantum circuits: Introduction

 In this framework, questions of optimal implementations can be addressed in terms of graph optimisation in local Clifford orbits (see section \ref{sec:resource-optimisation}) opening new avenues for physical architecture designs.
 The algorithm-specific graph state also naturally represents the connectivity requirements for implementing a particular algorithm allowing us to determine the minimum device resources needed.
 While from the perspective of compilation we require knowledge of both the algorithm-specific graph state as well the measurement procedure to implement the computation, for the purposes of algorithm benchmarking and quantum resource estimation, it sufficient to know the graph state and the number of non-Pauli measurements required.
 Another application of algorithm-specific graphs is for logical level compilation for a fault tolerant error correction code.
 By encoding the computation in a graph state, we dispense with the requirement of performing complex state evolution in an error corrected code and only require the generation of the graph state followed by logical qubit measurements.}

 To perform all the Clifford operations first, we compile a given quantum circuit described in high level languages, such as Cirq and Q\#, in the so called ICM (Initialisation-CNOT-Measurement) form \cite{paler_fault-tolerant_2017, herr_lattice_2017}, the details of which are given in Sec.~\ref{sec:ICM}.
 The variation of the ICM form we use allows for any circuit to be implemented \madhav{by a series of Clifford gates followed by non-Pauli measurements.} The \madhav{quantum state prepared by the circuit prior to measurement is a stabilizer state and hence can alternatively be generated from an algorithm-specific graph state by using appropriate local Clifford corrections \cite{van_den_nest_graphical_2004}.
 To determine this aglorithm-specific graph state, we simulate the Clifford gates directly using well known stabilizer simulation techniques \cite{aaronson_improved_2004, gidney_stim_2021} and we employ a graph conversion algorithm which computes a locally equivalent graph state given any stabilizer state (see section \ref{sec:graph_conversion})}.
+It is worth pointing out here that there exists an interesting parallel to our techniques in the literature of circuit optimisation using the ZX calculus \cite{coeckeInteractingQuantumObservables2011}.
+The authors of \cite{backensThereBackAgain2021} for instance are able to remove nodes in the ZX diagram which represent Clifford gates by appropriate rewrite rules.
+Determining whether there is a exact mathematical correspondence between these two techniques is left to future work.